Dyalog/APLCourse/docs/Code.md

 Read [Chapter R of Mastering Dyalog APL](https://www.dyalog.com/uploads/documents/MasteringDyalogAPL.pdf#%5B%7B%22num%22%3A1305%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C175%2C640%2C0%5D) and the
 [SALT User Guide](https://docs.dyalog.com/latest/SALT%20User%20Guide.pdf).

-!!!
-Warning "Version Warning"
-	SALT is not available in Dyalog version 12.1 for UNIX

 ### ⎕FX
 The `⎕FX` system function can be used to define functions or operators from various forms of source code.

 ### ⎕FIX
 The `⎕FIX` system function can be used to define various APL items (functions, operators, namespaces etc.) from scripts.

-!!!
-Warning "Version Warning"
-	In Dyalog version 12.1, `⎕FIX` is only able to fix class and namespace scripts, and does not associate names in the workspace with files on the file system.

 If `2⎕FIX` is used and changes are made to the APL name using the Dyalog editor, the system will give you the option to save those changes to the text source file at the same time.